 The NPC Standing Committee (NPCSC) just released the draft Supervision Law (监察法, formerly titled 国家监察法, or State Supervision Law) for public comments.
 The draft was the version that was first considered by the NPCSC back in June.
 The comments period runs from November 7, 2017 to December 6, 2017.

 The draft is available for download as a PDF document, which we made by copying and pasting the original texts from the NPC website.
 The full text of the Draft is also reproduced below.
 The NPC website did not also include an explanation of the draft.
+An English translation of the draft can be found here.

 Continue reading “Draft Supervision Law of the People’s Republic of China (中华人民共和国监察法) Released for Public Comments (UPDATED)”